Updated 9 min read

 Other services like Let Your Love Grow have done the research and development to use cremated remains as food for plant and sea life.
 Many of these services include a memorial service and incorporate a way for loved ones to celebrate life throughout the process of a natural burial service.

 How much a green funeral costs depends on where the ceremony is being held and the type of ceremony you have, though according to the Funeral Consumers Alliance, it typically ranges from $200 to $4,000.
-Traditional funerals, on the other hand, cost upwards of $8,000 to $10,000.
+Traditional funerals, on the other hand, cost upwards of $7,000.
 The simpler the ceremony, the less you will spend.

-However, while a simple green burial can be relatively affordable, more personalized services can cost more.
-Niche and highly specialized end-of-life celebrations may charge higher prices.
+However, while a simple green burial can be relatively affordable, niche and highly specialized end-of-life celebrations may charge higher prices.

 Amidst the grief of losing a loved one and uncertainty about the future, the deceased’s family must make funeral arrangements almost immediately — usually within days.